NguyenPhamMinhQuan/SC1015_Online-Shopping_Model/README.md

 We used 3 classification models, all based on classification trees:

 #### 1. Classification Tree
-A simple binary classification tree based on 6 predictors to predict event_type =['cart','purchase']
+A simple binary classification tree based on 6 predictors to predict event_type =['cart','purchase'].\
+We iterate through 20 of them to find the optimal depth of tree.\
+Finally we achieve a **best accuracy of 62.46% at depth 19**.

-2. Random Forest Classification
+#### 2. Random Forest Classification
+We seek to improve the classification Tree using a Random Forest Classifier.
+We build a model of 100 trees, each consider 2 random predictors among the 6.\
+The result, however, was lacking.
+We iterate through 10 Random Forest Classifiers (which take a very long time) and found that the **best accuracy achieved was 63.04% at depth 16**.\
+This lack of improvement can be attributed to the lack of overfitting problem in our classification tree and the relatively low variance in our sample (the 2 problems that Random Forest was designed to improve).\
+The lack of improvement and high computational cost make **Random Forest Classifier a bad model for our problem**.

-3. Extream Gradient Boost (XGBoost) Classification
+#### 3. Extreme Gradient Boost (XGBoost) Classification

-All our model is an extension to the classification tree using ensemble
+To further improve our model, we try using the Boosting method, namely: XGBoost classifier.\
+We observe that the model is more accurate (**63.70% accuracy**) and **took far less time to train and test** compared to the previous 2 models.
+We also observe that while we can increase the number of estimators (decision trees) used, the optimal is achieved at 1000.
+(This observation is made from a simple sampling)\
+However, there were room for improvement as we could have better tune our hyperparameters using cross-validation.
+However, literature review show that tuning of hyperparameters rarely significantly improve the accuracy.

 ## Conclusion
+#### Project outcome and Insights:
 - There is a limit to classification accuracy using classification tree, regardless of the depth
--
+- Thus, in order to enhance our model, we need to adopt a different algorithm or engineer better predictors (features)
 - Number of acitivities in a session (how active a user is on the online shopping platform) is the best predictor for purchases of cart items.
-- Surprisingly, day of the
-- Resampling imbalanced data improved model performance especially on the minority class
-- Logistic Regression did not perform well with non-linearly correlated variables
-- Neural Networks along with SMOTEENN resampling method consistently did well in predicting good movies after 100 training attempts (around 72% accuracy, 70% recall)
+This is because the longer and more items users see and interacts, the more likely they will think about buying something, resulting in an eventual purchase.
+- Surprisingly, day of the week (Mon-Fri) is also a good predictor.
+However, we cannot deduce a logical reason behind this due to limited information on the online shopping platform.
+This could have been due to customer demographic characteristics or a particular pattern in the shop operations (such as offering sales on Sunday-Monday)
+- Price, brand, and user's familiarity (or history) with the platform do not contribute significantly to the prediction of purchases of cart items.
+This is because once an item is in cart, user's will no longer consider these variables as important considerations.
+- XGBoost is one of the most efficient model to date and is the most suitable for building model on tabular data such as online shopping data.
-- Yes, it is possible to predict if a movie is good with acceptable amount of accuracy and recall
+- Yes, it is possible to predict customers' behaviours using machine learning with sufficient accuracy.
+Online shopping platform should employ machine learning model to boost their revenue.

+#### Limitations and Future Directions
+- Explore and classify the view-to-cart process.
+View represents 94% of activities on the platform and thus, being able to convert a small amount of views into cart or purchase will boost sale of the platform significantly.
+- Scale our project by employing Dask to read and work on larger data files.
+- Perform cross-validation and tuning for all models
+- Engineer more features to examine such as BounceRate, Promotion and Sale, etc. given more data available.

 ## What did we learn from this project?